Long-Term Care (LTC) Claims Denials

 In either case, the definition that must be satisfied as to that type of care required may be narrowly defined in the policy, and state regulations may or may not apply to change that definition.
 Many policies only cover specified types of care received in specified types of facilities.
 Furthermore, the type of care often must be received under a “Physician’s plan of care.”
 Part of satisfying the policy, then, may include getting the correct written statement from your doctor.

-Overall, the process of successfully making a claim for benefits requires serious planning and attention to detail.
+The process of successfully making a claim for benefits requires serious planning and attention to detail.
 When you consider the complexity of the proof required, it is unsurprising that claimants often have difficulty satisfying the terms of the policy and getting their benefits paid.

 Why Did the Insurance Company Deny My Claim?